-It is 390 km from Sydney, 160 kilometres from Canberra and just over an hour’s drive from the major regional centre of Wagga Wagga.
+Cootamundra is 390 km (4 hr drive) from Sydney, 160 km (2 hr drive) from Canberra and just over an hour drive from the regional centre of Wagga Wagga.

-Cootamundra railway station is located on the Main Southern railway line, with passengers served in each direction by twice daily NSW TrainLink XPT railway services between Sydney and Melbourne, and the weekly Xplorer railway services to Griffith.
+Cootamundra's railway station is on the Main Southern railway line, serviced by NSW TrainLink XPT railway services between Sydney and Melbourne.

-Cootamundra Hospital is a 30 bed D1a peer grouped Community Hospital providing emergency, medical, surgical and maternity.
+Cootamundra Hospital is a 30-bed public hospital providing emergency, medical, surgical and maternity.
 Community health services including mental health, social work and drug and alcohol services are co-located on the hospital grounds.